Blazemeter/taurus/site/dat/docs/CommandLine.md

 ## URL Shorthands

-There is a way to run a quick test on an URL (or a number of URLs) with a default load generator simply by using the target URL as a command-line argument.
+There is a way to run a quick test on a URL (or a number of URLs) with a default load generator simply by using the target URL as a command-line argument.

 ```bash
 bzt http://blazedemo.com/
 ```

-This command will launch a quick test targetting [http://blazedemo.com/](http://blazedemo.com/).
+This command will launch a quick test targeting [http://blazedemo.com/](http://blazedemo.com/).
 You can combine it with other CLI options and aliases, such as `-report`, `-cloud` and others.

 ## Artifacts